 Many times, the buyers themselves might not have a crystal-clear idea of what they truly need.
 This can be due to various reasons, from lack of internal alignment to simply being overwhelmed by the sheer volume of available solutions.
 As a salesperson, it's crucial to help clients articulate their true requirements.

 💡Consider a software company looking for a solution to improve team collaboration.
 They initially express a need for a comprehensive project management tool, believing that's where the issue lies.
 However, upon deeper probing, it might be revealed that their primary challenge isn't task management but rather communication inefficiencies.
-They might not require an elaborate project management system as initially thought, but instead, a robust communication platform that integrates with their current tools.
+They might not require an elaborate project management system as initially thought, but instead, a robust communication platform that integrates with their current tools, helping them understand how to choose the right channel for their specific needs.

 The real challenge is that, often, buyers equate a symptom (ineffective project tracking) with the root problem (communication gaps), leading to a mismatch in perceived needs.